vfalendysh/AuRA-1.3/README.md

 ## Bill Of Materials
-Most of the componets can be purchase on Amazon or AliExpress. https://docs.google.com/spreadsheets/d/1RUYtAMMg844CDN_oNOtQVQ9Nui_DjjbX51vlC8axlfM/edit?usp=sharing Please let me know if something is missing from the BOM.
+Most of the componets can be purchase on Amazon or AliExpress.

+https://docs.google.com/spreadsheets/d/1RUYtAMMg844CDN_oNOtQVQ9Nui_DjjbX51vlC8axlfM/edit?usp=sharing

+Please let me know if something is missing from the BOM or you have sourcing questions.

 ## 3d Printer Settings
 All parts should be printed with the following settings: